Kurocifer/Data_Structures_and_Algorithms/README.md

 - Graph algorithms (e.g., Breadth-First Search, Depth-First Search)

 Similar to the data structures, each algorithm is implemented as a separate C file, accompanied by usage examples and explanations.

+## Acrostic Puzzle

+Here is implemented an automated solution to an acrostic puzzle game.

+## Simulation Example

+A program that simulates customer traffic for a buissness to verify how effective a single queue system for customers waiting is.